microsoft/PubSec-Info-Assistant/BRYAN.md

 1. In the root of the project, run make project.

+1. Review the console for the changes the bicep files will deploy.
+Press y to apply or n to cancel.

 ## TODO: Upload files for indexing

+1. The project supports PDF, HTML and DOCX files.
+I downloaded PDF files from USAF's doctrine website <https://www.doctrine.af.mil/> for testing.

+1. TODO

 ## TODO: Demo of the chat/search

 ## Changes I made

-- infra/main.bicep - changed semanticSearch from free to disabled.
-Semantic search is not available yet in Azure Government subscriptions
+- app/backend/app.py - changed search_url from https://${AZURE_SEARCH_SERVICE}.search.windows.net to https://${AZURE_SEARCH_SERVICE}.search.azure.us
 - infra/core/ai/formrecognizer.bicep - changed API version from 2023-05-01 to 2022-12-01
 - infra/core/host/appservice.bicep - set days to 0 and enabled to false for all retentionPolicy elements under diagnosticLogs.
 This setting is no longer supported in Azure.
+- infra/core/search/search-services.bicep - changed endpoint from https://${AZURE_SEARCH_SERVICE}.search.windows.net to https://${AZURE_SEARCH_SERVICE}.search.azure.us
+- infra/main.bicep - changed semanticSearch from free to disabled.
+Semantic search is not available yet in Azure Government subscriptions
+- scripts/deploy-search-indexes.sh - changed search_url from https://${AZURE_SEARCH_SERVICE}.search.windows.net to https://${AZURE_SEARCH_SERVICE}.search.azure.us